Digital Nomad Life in Santiago, Chile

 When we asked people what advice they would give someone preparing to move to Santiago, they said:

-"I would tell a friend looking to move here to learn a little Spanish first, don't bring everything you own with you because you can find all you need here and prepare to have a wonderful, new cultural experience because Chile is an interesting and beautiful place to live," remarked one foreigner who made the move to Santiago.
+"I would tell a friend looking to move here to learn a little Spanish first, don't bring everything you own with you because you can find all you need here and prepare to have a wonderful, new cultural experience because Chile is an interesting and beautiful place to live," remarked one member in Santiago.

 Get Quote